OriginCodeAcademy/Cohort8/Projects/Week-09/21-TopSpotsFullStackJS/README.md

 In this assignment you will be returning one more time to the venerable Top Spots website.

-Your task is to clone the TopSpotsWebApi project and convert it into the MEAN stack -- MongoDB, Express, Angular and Node -- with full CRUD capabilities following the best practices and coding standards presented in the lessons over this week.
+Your task is to rebuild the TopSpotsWebApi project as a MEAN stack application -- MongoDB, Express, Angular and Node -- following the best practices and coding standards presented in the lessons over this week.
 Refer to the videos of the live demos to setup, scaffold and develop your project.

 ## Extras
+- Add full CRUD operations to the application
-- Create unit tests for all API CRUD methods.
+- Create unit tests for all API methods.
 - Rebuild the Angular frontend using ReactJS

 ## Turn in instructions